Hafida3412/Glossaire/README.md

 a.
 Not Only SQL

 8) Which of the following is a characteristic of NoSQL databases ?
-a.
-Strict schema enforcement
-b.
-Support for complex transactions
 c.
 Scalability and flexible data models